gdscwm/react-portfolio/README.md

 If Node.js is not installed, download it from Node.js official website here: https://nodejs.org/en.
 After installation, verify that `/usr/local/bin` is in your `$PATH`:

 ```bash
 echo $PATH
 ```

+To add a variable to your path in Windows:

+   Right-click on the Start Button

+   Select “System” from the context menu.

+   Click “Advanced system settings”

+   Go to the “Advanced” tab

+   Click “Environment Variables…”

+   Click variable called “Path” and click “Edit…”

+   Click “New” and add the folder you extracted.
+The directory is probabaly: C:\Program Files\sqlite\bin

 If `/usr/local/bin` is missing from the output, add it to your `$PATH` by editing your `~/.zprofile` file and adding the following line: